Imagine if a simple handshake could offer powerful insights into someone’s risk of gastrointestinal disease.

 Patient Empowerment

-Give patients access to their grip strength scores - a clear, tangible measure they can easily understand and actively improve with guidance.
+Give patients access to their grip strength scores.
+This is a clear, tangible measure they can easily understand and actively improve with guidance.

 Unlike blood pressure, grip strength is relatable and empowering, enabling patients to track their progress as a key indicator of their independence.